 - 1. Guaranteed Investment Contracts.
 Guaranteed investment contracts ("GIC") will be purchased only using the three-bid "safe harbor" (see Treasury Regulations § 1.148-5(d)(6)(iii)), in compliance with fee limitations on GIC brokers (see Treasury Regulations § 1.148-5(e)(2)(iii)); provided, however, that to the extent that the safe harbor provisions cannot be met, the Issuer will consult with bond counsel. - 2.
 Fair Market Value of Investments.
 Other investments will be purchased only in market transactions. - 3.
 Yield-Restriction.
-Prior to the purchase of any investment, the Issuer will confirm that such purchase will not violate any rules relating to proceeds which must be invested a yield not in excess of the yield on the applicable issue of bonds. - 4.
+Prior to the purchase of any investment, the Issuer will review the Tax Certificate and Agreement and the applicable regulations and confirm that such purchase will not violate any rules relating to proceeds which must be invested a yield not in excess of the yield on the applicable issue of bonds. - 4.
 Rebate Calculations.
-Calculations of rebate liability will be performed by outside consultants at the end of construction and at least every fifth bond year. - 5.
+Calculations of rebate liability will be performed by outside consultants at the end of construction and at least every fifth bond year and following retirement of a bond issue. - 5.
 Rebate Payments.
 Rebate payments will be made with Form 8038-T no later than 60 days after (a) each fifth anniversary of the date of issuance of the applicable bonds and (b) the final retirement of the issue.
 Compliance with rebate requirements will be reported to the bond trustee, if applicable.
-See also Treasury Regulation § 1.148-3(e)(2) for certain special rules regarding the timing of the payment of the rebate. - 6.
-Note First Rebate Due Date.
-The date for the first rebate payment will be identified and entered in the records for the issue at time of issuance of the bonds.
+See also Treasury Regulation § 1.148-3(e)(2) for certain special rules regarding the timing of the payment of the rebate.

+6. First Rebate Due Date.
+The date for the first rebate payment will be identified and entered in the records of the Issuer for the issue at time of issuance of the bonds.